Rugby mad would sum up the Dow family.

 Earlier mentors were Seth Lawrence, Steve Prince and Allan Greene at Maidenhead - and Malcolm Darvell, David Edwards and Nicola Brooks at Reading.

-She also enjoys swimming, watching Wimbledon tennis, dog walking and Indie Rock music.
-Her favourite film is Shawshank Redemption and she loves the Great British Bake Off on TV, reading Harry Potter books and eating lasagne.
-“Competitive, hard-working and energetic” are her own words to describe her psyche while, she reckons, her friends would say: “Sarcastic, diligent and talented”.
+Abby also enjoys swimming, watching tennis, dog walking and indie music - her favourite film is The Shawshank Redemption and she loves the Great British Bake Off on TV, reading Harry Potter books and eating lasagne